The Nonce (EVM)

 v3 REST API

-You can get the current nonce value for their Ethereum sender address by making an API call.
+You can get the current nonce value for an EVM-compatible blockchain address by making an API call:

 curl --location 'https://api.tatum.io/v3/ethereum/transaction/count/0x271ebc3C939Db4d0######' \